gyaresu/gareth-galera-lab/blog/blog.md

 - Mutual TLS authentication between passbolt and the database
 - Valkey (Redis-compatible) for session storage and caching
 - Production-ready configurations that work on physical servers

-The Docker setup is just a convenient way to test locally.
-All the configurations translate directly to bare metal or virtual machines.

 ## Certificate Architecture